 Ontario expects supply of Moderna COVID-19 vaccines for youngest kids late next week

-Stephen Warner says the government is ready to distribute the shots across the province and aims to begin administering doses "as soon as possible."
+Stephen Warner said in a statement the government is ready to distribute the shots across the province and aims to begin administering doses "as soon as possible."

-He says the province will share more information about how and when to book appointments before supply arrives.

 The news from Ontario follows a federal announcement that Health Canada has approved Moderna's two-dose pediatric vaccine for young children.